ash-project/ash_admin/README.md

 config :my_app, ash_apis: [MyApp.Foo, MyApp.Bar]
 ```

-Add the admin extension to each api you want to show in the admin dashboard, and configure it to
-show.
-See [`AshAdmin.Api`](https://hexdocs.pm/ash_admin/AshAdmin.Api.html) for more configuration
+Add the admin extension to each api you want to show in AshAdmin dashboard, and configure it to show.
+See [`AshAdmin.Api`](https://hexdocs.pm/ash_admin/AshAdmin.Api.html) for more configuration options.
-options.

 ```elixir
 # In your Api(s)